minjay/Airbnb/README.md

-# My solution to *Airbnb New User Bookings* competition
+# My solution to *Airbnb New User Bookings* Kaggle competition

 Ranked 118/1463